brabster/tw-site-hugo/content/posts/2024-01-19-pypi-vulnerabilities-setup/index.md

 ![](./assets/semver_udfs.png)

-You'll find the [functions and documentation](hthttps://github.com/brabster/pypi_vulnerabilities/blob/a0d55e20b88ccde4036c6d053abbf0cdb86a6b41/macros/ensure_udfs.sql) with [tests](https://github.com/brabster/pypi_vulnerabilities/tree/a0d55e20b88ccde4036c6d053abbf0cdb86a6b41/tests) in the repo - of course you can call them in BigQuery from `pypi-vulnerabilities.pypi_vulnerabilities_us`.
+You'll find the [functions and documentation](hthttps://github.com/brabster/pypi_vulnerabilities/blob/a0d55e20b88ccde4036c6d053abbf0cdb86a6b41/macros/ensure_udfs.sql) with [tests](https://github.com/brabster/pypi_vulnerabilities/tree/a0d55e20b88ccde4036c6d053abbf0cdb86a6b41/tests) in the repo - if you want to use them can call them directly in BigQuery from dataset `pypi-vulnerabilities.pypi_vulnerabilities_us` as per the following example.

 The function `matches_multi_spec(specs, package_version)` is used once, in [downloads_with_vulnerabilities](https://github.com/brabster/pypi_vulnerabilities/blob/a0d55e20b88ccde4036c6d053abbf0cdb86a6b41/models/downloads_with_vulnerabilities.sql#L8).